wlonk/arcadia/2015-02-post-playtest-2-outline.md

 arrange the lives of those around you just so.
 Who is the hero(ine) and who is the villain in your headcanon?

+  - When you tell someone what you think they should do without saying it overtly.
   - When you make someone beg, grovel or plead with you.
-  - When someone agrees with you against their best interests and better judgment.
-  - When someone places their life, fortune or reputation on the line for your benefit.
+  - When someone places their life, fortune or reputation in your hands.

 ### Leveling distinctions (Jealousy)